-Report From the March for Life
+Report from the March for Life

 By Br.
-Frassati Davis, O.P.
+Juan Macias Marquez, O.P.

 Hope and excitement permeated the air.
 Prayer and exhortation flooded the scene.
 At this year’s March for Life there was an extra little pep in everyone’s step as we marched down Constitution Avenue bound for the Capitol and Supreme Court.
 At the prospect of a reversal of the Supreme Court’s infamous Roe v.
 Wade decision, many brave marchers were eager to show their hope that God has not abandoned His people in their fight for the unborn, that God has not been silent to the cries of the unborn.
 The tide seems to be turning.